 1. Personal timetables will be updated within the following timeframes:

-- Undergraduate: The personal timetable publication date will be available in due course.
+Undergraduate: The timetable publication information is here.
 Your timetable will be updated within three working days of you making a change in LSE For You.

-- Postgraduate: dependent on the teaching department's procedures around course enrolment and seminar sign-up.
-For questions regarding your course choices, please contact the teaching department of that course directly.
+Postgraduate: dependent on the teaching department's procedures around course selection and seminar sign-up.
+For questions regarding your course selections, please contact the teaching department of that course directly.

-2. You will automatically be given access to the relevant Moodle pages for your courses a few hours after making your selection on LSE for You.
+2. You will automatically be given access to the relevant Moodle page for the courses you have selected on LSE For You in due course.

-If you have any questions about the course selection process, please contact the Student Services Centre.
+If you have any questions about the course selection process, please contact the Student Services Centre via the online enquiry form.